jimratliff/GenoMac-user/resources/docs_to_display_to_user/Alfred_how_to_configure.md

 - ❑ Click the button: “Skip Migration…”

 ## Configure macOS permissions
 - (Because this is the configuration of a new user, there are no existing preferences to either backup or migrate.
-Thus the flow switches directoy to macOS permissions.)
+Thus the flow switches directly to macOS permissions.)
 - **NOTE** Some of the below permissions may already be set if you’ve previously configured another user on the same Mac to use Alfred.
 Some/all of these permissions appear to be at the system level.
 - The window changes to “Configure macOS Permissions: Alfred needs some simple permissions to serve you efficiently.”
   - “macOS may ask to quit or restart Alfred when granting access, select ‘Later’.”